AI for engineering students: beyond traditional CS

 These hybrid roles pay well because they’re hard to fill.
 You can’t fake domain expertise.
 A CS graduate with six months of civil engineering training won’t design better infrastructure than a civil engineer with six months of AI training.
 The foundational engineering knowledge takes years to develop properly.

-More than 90% of surveyed employers and employees report facing barriers to accessing adequate AI skills training.
 There’s a gap between what companies need and what education provides.
 But the gap isn’t about producing more CS graduates.
 It’s about producing more engineers who understand AI well enough to apply it in their field.

 For students in mechanical, electrical, or civil engineering, this creates an unusual opportunity.
 The competition isn’t against CS majors fighting for the same AI engineering roles.
-The opportunity is in becoming the rare engineer who deeply understands both your discipline and how to leverage AI within it.
+The opportunity is in becoming the rare engineer who deeply understands both your discipline and how to use AI within it.

 Start with your engineering fundamentals.
 Add AI skills through projects that matter to your field.
 Learn by doing, not just by studying.
 Build things that work in the real world with real constraints.
 That combination is what companies are actually paying for.